 Female Celebrities and Their Rolex Watches

 And where can you often spot one of these global status symbols?
 On the wrists of your favorite celebrities of course!
 And looking out for the male demographic I’m in, I’ve collected pics on just sexy female celebrities are their shiny new Rolex watches.
 The timeless Rolex Lady-Datejust is always popular with women, but so is the men’s Rolex Daytona.
-Following some dedicated research, the men’s Daytona watch actually turns up as often in photos of female celebs as the Lady-Datejust.
+Following some dedicated research, the men’s Daytona watch, with a Rolex Daytona rubber strap, actually turns up as often in photos of female celebs as the Lady-Datejust.

 And if your wife or girlfriend asks, you’re officially just browsing for her next birthday present.